-Why do you need a Headhunter in China?
+Why do you need an executive search firm in China?

 REASONS FOR HIRING AN EXECUTIVE SEARCH CONSULTANT IN CHINA.